shannonpileggi/gtreg/README.md

 ## Example

 Summarize Adverse Events by Grade.
-The denominators preesnted are out of the number of patients in the study.
+The denominators in the table are the number of patients in the study.

 ``` r
 library(gtreg)